jacketti/mars_rover_graduation/TECHDEBT.md

     - [X] moveForward should be part of roverstate
     - [x] turnedLeft should be part of roverstate
     - [x] turnedRight should be part of roverstate

+fifth pomodoro:
+- [] coordinates should be a tuple
+    - [] parallel create position